RosterElf Logo

 Minimum break between shifts 8 hours 10 hours (8 hours by agreement)

-Follow these steps to create compliant healthcare rosters
+Follow these steps to create compliant and effective healthcare rosters.

 Identify applicable awards and agreements